So, your health insurance company has denied your claim. You can—and should—appeal their decision, and here’s how to do it:

 - Any supporting medical literature, such as peer-reviewed journal articles, such as JAMA or NEJM, or treatment guidelines from esteemed medical organizations, such as the American Medical Association.

-If the denial is based on the insurance company’s determination that the care at issue did not adhere to step-treatment requirements—policies which require a patient to try less-expensive drugs or treatments before “stepping up” to pricier drugs and treatments—then check your health plan to determine what step-therapy measures, if any, must be attempted before the care you received can be covered under your health plan.
+Step-treatment requirements are policies which require a patient to try less-expensive drugs or treatments before “stepping up” to pricier drugs and treatments.
+If the denial is based on the insurance company’s determination that the care at issue did not adhere to step-treatment requirements, then check your health plan.
+Determine what step-therapy measures, if any, must be attempted before the care you received can be covered under your health plan.

 If you have fulfilled the requirements, provide documentation of your treatment course in your appeal letter.
-If you have not fulfilled the requirements, ask your provider to write a letter explaining why it was medically necessary or appropriate to circumvent the insurer’s preferred treatment in favor of a more expensive course of treatment.
+If you have not fulfilled the requirements, ask your provider to write a letter explaining why it was medically necessary to circumvent the insurer’s preferred treatment for a more expensive treatment.

-If the denial is based on the insurance company’s determination that the care at issue exceeded your benefit limits, first determine what benefit limits your plan actually has.
-Under the Affordable Care Act (“Obamacare”), as of 2014, health plans cannot put an annual dollar limit or lifetime dollar limit on spending for health care services that are considered “essential.”
+If the denial is based on the insurance company’s determination that the care exceeded benefit limits, first determine what benefit limits your plan actually has.
+Under the Affordable Care Act (“Obamacare”), as of 2014, health plans cannot put an annual or lifetime dollar limit on spending for health services considered “essential.”

 However, they may impose other limits, such as how many times a person can receive a certain type of care.
 For example, a plan may cover only 20 sessions of physical therapy for a single condition or injury per year.
 In your appeal, include a letter from your provider to your insurance company stating why the services they provided are essential, and should not be subject to benefit limits.

-If pre-authorization was not obtained because you received care on an emergency basis, then state in your appeal letter that pre-authorization was impossible to obtain on those grounds.
-If pre-authorization was not submitted by your provider due to an error on your provider’s part, and your provider is in-network with your health plan, you might ask your insurer to overturn their decision on the grounds that you should not be held liable for your provider’s failure to take appropriate action.
+If pre-authorization was not obtained because you received care on an emergency basis, then state in your appeal letter that pre-authorization was impossible to obtain.
+If pre-authorization was not submitted due to an error on your provider’s part, and your provider is in-network, you might ask your insurer to overturn their decision.
+This would be done on the grounds that you should not be held liable for your provider’s failure to take appropriate action.

 It is important to note that only “grandfathered” health plans are exempt from annual and lifetime dollar limits, and such plans are exceedingly rare.
 “Grandfathered” plans must have been purchased by an individual, not through their employer, prior to March 23, 2010.